Aman-Codes/pennamechooser/docs/CONTRIBUTING.md

 ### 6. Create a new branch :bangbang:

 Whenever you are going to make contribution.
-Please create separate branch using command and keep your `main` branch clean (i.e. synced with remote branch).
+Please create separate branch using command and keep your `master` branch clean (i.e. synced with remote branch).

 ```sh
 # It will create a new branch with name Branch_Name and will switch to that branch.